Four-Cheese Baked Ziti

 - Cook ziti according to package directions; drain.
 Stir in the vegetable mixture, ricotta cheese, provolone cheese and basil.

-- Transfer to a 13-in. x 9-in. baking dish coated with cooking spray.
+- Transfer to a 13x9-in. baking dish coated with cooking spray.
 Sprinkle with mozzarella and Parmesan cheeses.
 Bake, uncovered, at 425° for 10-15 minutes or until heated through and cheese is melted.
-Yield: 8 servings.